DPS International, Gurgaon is an authorised IB World School for the Primary Years Programme.

 Concepts give students the language and structure they need to think and learn across different subjects.
 The PYP has identified seven specified concepts and multiple additional concepts that provide a structure to explore authentic content and transfer understanding.

-The PYP has identified five categories of interrelated skills that help students become self-regulated learners, ask good questions, and set reflective goals, and pursue their aspirations.
+The PYP has identified five categories of interrelated skills - Thinking skills, Social skills, Self-management skills, Research skills & Communication skills.
+These help students become self-regulated learners, ask good questions, and set reflective goals, and pursue their aspirations.

 The IB has identified a set of ten attributes to nurture active, compassionate and lifelong learners.
 Students aim to become inquirers, principled, knowledgeable, open-minded, courageous, thinkers, communicators, balanced, reflective, and caring.

-Global Citizenship -The school community demonstrates a deep-rooted commitment to the ideals of global citizenship through activities within and beyond the curriculum.
-A student-friendly definition: of global citizen has been developed for students.
+The school community demonstrates a deep-rooted commitment to the ideals of global citizenship through activities within and beyond the curriculum.
+A student-friendly definition of global citizen has been developed for students.
 A global citizen is someone who :

 Advantages of IB PYP